ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the timeline of humanity's repeated failures
+   - Exploring why the future looks like the past
    - Finding the satirical angle
    - Making it relatable and timeless